 London enjoys a wealth of rivers and waterways: the Thames and its tributaries, its historic docks and canal network, and many wonderful lakes and wetlands.
 They are a vital part of the landscape of the capital, shaping the city over centuries, and more recently helping to sustain wildlife, and providing valuable opportunities for recreation.

 As pressure on our water resources grows and the impacts of climate change are increasingly felt, this ‘blue infrastructure’ will only become more important.
 While pollution remains a serious issue, recent decades have seen a steady improvement in the quality of many of our waterways and associated habitats.

 Restoring the health and benefits of London’s rivers for people and nature is at the heart of our vision for a greener London.
-That is why CPRE London is delighted to be involved in London Rivers Week this year which takes place from 23-30 October.
-We look forward to working with Thames 21, the Environment Agency and others to celebrate London’s rivers and waterways.
-Look out for information on events and activities being planned here.
+That is why CPRE London is delighted to be involved in London Rivers Week this year which takes place from 23-31 October.
+We are working with Thames 21, the Environment Agency and others to celebrate London’s rivers and waterways.
+Events being organised by CPRE London can be found here.
+Information on all the events and activities being planned during London Rivers Week can be found here.

 Environment Agency’s work on restoring London’s rivers

 As a preview to London Rivers Week, we invited Dave Webb from the Environment Agency to tell us about his work over recent years to help restore the health and beauty of London’s rivers.

 ‘At the heart of river restorations is re-establishing those physical and ecological processes determine a diverse and healthy ecosystem.
 This reflects the ever changing nature of rivers with the constant movement of species and the natural change of form through erosion and deposition.

 Enabling nature to take its course is also at the heart of rewilding.
 Whether this is truly possible within an urban environment is debatable.
 Yet, the benefits of rewilding are as applicable for London as anywhere, and following that path must surely be the right approach.